-Day 4: Shanghai - Xian Meals: B, L, D
+Day 4: Shanghai - Xian

 Fly 2 and a half hours to Xian for a 2-night stay.
-In the afternoon take a stroll through the exotic Muslim Quarter.
+In the afternoon take a stroll through the exotic Muslim Quarter, lined with snack and trinket stalls.
+Stop by a local brewery for a refreshing beer tasting, where you can learn about the brewing process and sample a selection of beers (non-alcoholic drinks are available).
 There is an optional night city tour of Xian this evening (payable locally).